lf-lang/lingua-franca/README.md

 then can be C (like Verilog from Chisel), including #pragma annotation that can help WCET analysis tools.

+### Shared State

+Within one actor there is shared state, which may be muted by different handlers.
+If those handlers are atomic with each other, we can simply pass a reference to this shared state.
+The shared state is allocated at initialization time.

 ### Rust

  * Safe system level language